How To Bathe A Cat In Dawn Blue Detergent For Flea Treatment

 Shower or tub with running water

-I found the water-pik style shower nozzle on a hose to be EXTREMELY helpful in making the job easier.
-I could direct the water spray on to a back or belly without getting the cat's eyes.
+I found the shower nozzle on a hose to be EXTREMELY helpful in making the job easier.
+I direct the water spray on to a back or belly without getting the cat's eyes.

-I have also administered cat baths without a shower hose.
-If this is the case, use a washcloth to drizzle the rinse water on your cat.
+Use a washcloth to drizzle the water on your cat.

 Also, you may consider this to be part of equipment: a separate warm room for the second stage of drying - basically a place for the wet little raggamuffin of a cat to go to continue shaking and licking himself.

 NEVER: This warning is in all the literature on cat care - Never use a blow dryer on a cat.
 We humans cannot gauge the hotness and skin burns often resulted when people used them.
 So, as Taylor Swift would say: never, ever, ever, ever use an electric blow dryer in the cat bathing process.

 It works and is totally safe for pet cats.

 2. Lock yourself and the kitty in the bathroom.

 3. Lightly wet the washcloth and put 2 or more drops of Dawn on it.

 4. Turn the shower water on at a very low volume and adjust the temperature to be lukewarm.

 5. Tell your cat that you love him/her.
 Also tell the kitty that YOU are the Alpha Animal of the household. :-)